-Central Texas Electric Cooperative will be investing in a new Advanced Metering Infrastructure or AMI system to improve the reliability and efficiency of the existing electric distribution system.
+Central Texas Electric Cooperative is investing in a new Advanced Metering Infrastructure or AMI system to improve the reliability and efficiency of the existing electric distribution system.

-CTEC will begin installing the new equipment and meters in July of 2020 and expects to complete the installation over the next several years.
+CTEC has begun installing the new equipment and meters hope to complete the installation over the next couple years.

-The new AMI system will enable the cooperative to perform several functions remotely, such as reading meters and reconnecting or disconnecting power.
+The new AMI system enables the cooperative to perform several functions remotely, such as reading meters and reconnecting or disconnecting power.

 Other benefits from the new system include: